Leveraging AfCFTA for Inclusive Growth and Sustainable Development in Africa

 The role of the AfCFTA in catalysing climate action, green economy, and just transition: This session will explore how AfCFTA can contribute to Africa’s efforts to combat climate change, promote a green economy, and ensure a just transition.
 In addition, it will discuss the potential of trade policies in promoting sustainable practices and green technologies.

-If you missed the first Masterclass series, you can watch the classes in the playlist below:
+If you missed the pervious classes, you can watch the them in the playlist below: